pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 ```

 ### Error responses

-If parsing fails, the token may be damaged; request a new one from the server.
+If parsing fails, the token may be damaged; obtain a new token from the server.

 ## Set token

-SetAuthToken updates the client’s authentication token.
+SetAuthToken() updates the client’s authentication token.

 ### Method(s)
 ```
 `1PubnubSubsystem->SetAuthToken(FString Token);
 `
 ```

+Parameters:
-- Token (FString): Existing token with embedded permissions.
+- Token (FString): Existing token.

 ### Sample code

 Reference code
-- Set up your Unreal project and follow the ACTION REQUIRED lines before running.

 - C++
 - Blueprint

 #### Actor.h
 ```
 1